donatogomez/ays9/docs/Howto/Manage_VDC_user_access/README.md

-# How to Grant User Access to a VDC
+# How to Manage User Access of a VDC

-For granting a user access rights to a virtual datacenter (VDC) you will use a `vdc` blueprint, actually the same blueprint you use for creating a new VDC, as documented in [How to Create a VDC](../Create_VDC/Create_VDC.md).
+For granting a user access rights to a virtual datacenter (VDC) you will use a `vdc` blueprint, actually the same blueprint you use for creating a new VDC, as documented in [How to Create a VDC](../Create_VDC/README.md).

-The `vdc` blueprint is defined in the `vdc` AYS template, available here: https://github.com/Jumpscale/ays_jumpscale8/tree/master/templates/ovc/vdc
+The `vdc` blueprint is defined in the `vdc` AYS template, available here: https://github.com/Jumpscale/ays9/tree/master/templates/ovc/vdc

 Below we discuss: